-So what is resource management?
-Resource management is the process of pre-planning, scheduling, and allocating your resources to maximize efficiency.
+At its essence, resource management is the process of optimizing resources through pre-planning, scheduling, and allocation.

-A resource is anything that is needed to execute a task or project — this can be the skill sets of employees or the adoption of software.
-For example, if you’re planning an event, a few resources include scheduling out staff for the event, planning what vendors to use for promotional materials, investing software that allows attendees to register, and budgeting for everything from giveaways to catering.
+A resource is anything needed to execute a task or project — this can be employees' skill sets or the adoption of software.
+There are, therefore, many types of resource management, depending on the type of project you're working on.
+For example, if you’re planning an event, a few resources include scheduling staff for the event, planning what vendors to use for promotional materials, investing in software that allows attendees to register, and budgeting for everything from giveaways to catering.

 Resource management as part of project management is all about doing more with less.
 Nobody likes waste, especially in business.
 Resource management is centered around optimization and efficiency.
-When you know what you need to make a project successful, you can effectively plan out the optimal way to use those resources.
+When you know what you need to make a project successful, you can effectively understand how to plan resources efficiently.

-To some companies, optimum efficiency is so important that they hire someone solely devoted to resource management; also known as a resource manager.
-What does a resource manager do?
+To some companies, optimum efficiency is so important that they hire someone solely devoted to resource management, also known as a resource manager.
+So, what does a resource manager do?
 While project managers are responsible for creating and assigning tasks to get the project done, resource managers are accountable for allocating the resources needed to make the project a success.

 - Avoids unforeseen hiccups: By understanding your resources upfront and planning how to use them, you can troubleshoot gaps or problems before they happen.

-- Provides a safety net: Let’s say the project was not successful due to lack of resources (it happens).
-Resource planning and management establishes that you did everything you could with what you had.
+- Provides a safety net: Let’s say the project was not successful due to a lack of resources (it happens).
+Resource planning and management establish that you did everything you could with what you had.

-- Measures efficiency: With a high-level understanding of what’s needed to manage and execute an upcoming project, you can effectively plan and measure ROI.
+- Measures efficiency: With a high-level understanding of what’s needed to manage and execute an upcoming project, you can effectively plan and measure ROI and utilization vs. efficiency.

 What are some resource management techniques?

-Now that you understand what resource management is, let’s discuss how you can start implementing it across your projects.
+Now that you understand resource management, let’s discuss how you can start implementing it across your projects.

 Resource allocation helps you get the most from your available resources.
 Based on team members’ skills and capacity, resource allocation is the process of tackling projects using the resources you have at your disposal in the most efficient manner possible.

-To get a clear view into allocation, project managers will often use resource allocation reports.
-These can give anywhere from a high-level view to a detailed run down of resource availability — helping you avoid schedule delays and going over budget.
-The better the reporting capabilities at your disposal, the more transparency and efficiency you will have over your projects.
+To get a clear view of allocation, project managers will often use resource allocation reports.
+These can give anywhere from a high-level view to a detailed rundown of resource availability — helping you avoid schedule delays and going over budget.
+The better the reporting capabilities at your disposal, the more transparency and efficiency you will have in your projects.

-Another type of resource management is called resource leveling.
+What is resource leveling on a project, and what are its objectives?
 This technique aims to discover underused or inefficiently used resources within the organization and work them to your advantage.
-An example of resource leveling is having a content writer who has experience in graphic design help out the design team by taking on small content tasks that require design work.
+An example of resource leveling is having a content writer with experience in graphic design help the design team by taking on small content tasks that require design work.
 If a team member can flex their design skills, the design team won’t need to hire a freelancer if they suddenly get flooded with design requests

 Having a resource management plan is critical to optimizing people, materials, and budget efficiency.
 Resource forecasting allows you to predict your future resource requirements before a project begins.
-During the planning stages of a project, resource forecasting determines the project’s scope, possible constraints, unforeseen costs, and potential risks.
+During the planning stages of a project, you could consider resource management software that forecasts the project’s scope, possible constraints, unforeseen costs, and potential risks.